ejlo/deepfractal/README.md

 * Fast rendering with webgl
 * Smooth coloring
 * Color editor using d3 graphs
-* Fast deep zooming using a preturbation algoritm
+* Fast deep zooming using a perturbation algorithm
-* High quality final rendering, with antialiasing
+* High quality final rendering, with anti-aliasing

 ## Development